RedSLeo/Library-Management-System/README.md

 ## Tables
 1. Borrower_Records
-- UserID (Primary Key): Unique identifier for each borrower.
+- UserID (Primary Key): Unique identifier for each customer.
-- FirstName: First name of the borrower.
+- FirstName: First name of the customer.
-- LastName: Last name of the borrower.
+- LastName: Last name of the customer.
-- ContactInfo: Contact information of the borrower.
+- ContactInfo: Contact information of the customer.
-- Address: Address of the borrower.
+- Address: Address of the customer.

 2. Transaction_History
-- TransactionID (Primary Key): Unique identifier for each transaction.
+- TransactionID (Primary Key): Unique identifier for each transaction with the customer and their book.
 - UserID (Foreign Key): References the UserID in Borrower_Records.
 - TransactionDate: Date of the transaction.
 - ReturnDate: Date when the borrowed item is expected to be returned.